thombashi/SimpleSQLite/README.rst

 Summary
 -------

-SimpleSQLite is a python library to simplify the table creation and data insertion into SQLite database.
+SimpleSQLite is a Python library to simplify the table creation and data insertion into SQLite database.

 Features
 --------

-- Automatic SQLite table creation from data
+- Automated SQLite table creation from data
 - Support various data types of record(s) insertion into a table:
     - ``dict``
     - ``namedtuple``